Level 3 Maternity and Obstetrics

 With more than 2,000 babies born annually under our skillful, compassionate watch, St. Francis Medical Center is ready to meet your unique healthcare needs to help ensure you enjoy a healthy pregnancy and delivery.

 We understand your feelings.
 That's why our well-trained, experienced team works so hard to ensure you never feel alone as you make this journey.
 Our physicians, nurses and sonographers will take the time to understand your concerns and explain results, risks, and other important information in terms you can understand.

 We are prepared.
-We offer our area's only dedicated unit providing Level III OB care for moms with high-risk pregnancies, as well as the region’s only Level III NICU for newborns requiring a higher level of care.
+We offer our area's only dedicated unit providing Level 3 OB care for moms with high-risk pregnancies, as well as the region’s only Level 3 NICU for newborns requiring a higher level of care.

 Whether you are a first-time mom, or you are preparing to welcome a new member to the family, your pregnancy and birth of your baby will be a unique experience.
 Here are some general things you may expect along the way.

 Early labor typically begins with the onset of labor pains until your cervix is three centimeters dilated.
 This stage lasts up to 12 hours.
 Contractions, which tend to be mild at this stage, last about 30 to 45 seconds with a rest period of five to 30 minutes between each.
 You may experience an aching in your lower back, menstrual cramps, and pressure in the pelvic area.
 Your water may break.